 6 Ways to Tell When Chicken Has Gone Bad

 1. Check The Date

 The date on your chicken is one of the best places to start when trying to determine if the chicken is okay to eat.
 If the date has passed, the quality might not be great anymore.
 It might still be okay to use, but it’s best not to take any chances.
 If it’s within a day or two of the expiration date, you can probably still use it without worry.

 One easy way to tell if your chicken is good to eat is the color.
 Raw, fresh chicken should be a pink, fleshy color.
 You’ll notice more of a gray color when it is going bad.
-Once it gets dull, it’s time to eat.
+If the chicken starts to dull in color, be cautious.
 Once it turns gray, it’s time to throw it out.

 3. A Slimy Texture

 It might sound strange but feel your chicken.
 In its natural state, chicken has a slippery texture.
 Once it’s gone bad, it usually has a slight layer over that texture.
 It might feel sticky and thick to the touch.

 Raw chicken has a very potent odor that smells a bit sour to most people, but it shouldn’t have a strong, foul smell.
 If your chicken emits a sour or unpleasant odor, it’s a sign of spoilage.

 Check out your chicken for any signs of mold.
 If you see mold, it’s already gone bad.
 Even if you just remove the parts with mold, you could still be exposed to sickness.
 Mold means things have gone bad, and it should be a bit smelly as well.